rulewis/journey-optimizer.en/help/using/push-configuration.md

     ![](assets/test_push_7b.png)

 1. Click **[!UICONTROL Edit]** in the **[!UICONTROL Event ID condition]** field.
-Drag and drop your previously added field group to define the condition that will be used by the system to identify the events that will trigger your journey.
+Drag and drop your previously added field to define the condition that will be used by the system to identify the events that will trigger your journey.

     ![](assets/test_push_8.png)